weecology/lab-manual/Using-HiPerGator.md

 * You can start a **batch** job using a file like the one below (based on a file from Shawn, updated by Dave).
 This is how you should run everything big.
 Once this information is in a job file on the server, you can start it with `sbatch <your job script>`.
 If it works, you'll get a one-line response with your job ID and will then be returned to the terminal of the login server.

-* Alternatively, you can run work on the **development server** for a limited time.
-Dave uses this incantation to access it for 8 hours at a time with 2 CPUs: `ml ufrc; srundev --time=480 --nodes=1 --cpus-per-task=2 --mem-per-cpu=8gb`.
+* Alternatively, you can run work on the **development server** for a limited time, as described below.
+You can work interactively while on this server, unlike a batch job.

 5. You can check on your job's status with `squeue -u <username>`.
 The column labeled "S" is your job status.
 You want this to be `R` for "running", but it can spend a while as `Q` (in the queue) before starting, especially if you request many cores.
 Sometimes (but not always) the output will explain why you're still in the queue (e.g. QOSMEMLIMIT if you're using too much memory).

-6. Once your job is running, you can freely log out (or even turn off your local machine) and wait for an email telling you that it finished.
+6. Once your batch job is running, you can freely log out (or even turn off your local machine) and wait for an email telling you that it finished.
 You can log back in to see the results later.

 ### File transfer